Jump to:Page Content

 Cell phone service was sporadic.
 When calls to patients went unanswered, nurses made special trips to patients’ homes to check in, climbing stairs and knocking on doors.
 If patients had decided to evacuate at the last minute, nurses tracked them down at shelters or family members’ homes.

 Although their attention may have been seeing to their patients, VNSNY staff responded to the needs of all community members after the storm.
-VNSNY CHOICE RVs have been stationed throughout the city, distributing batteries, flashlights, bottled water, and other supplies, and allowing staff and community members to charge cell phones and other devices.
-Our VNSNY CHOICE mobile units will continue to be deployed to the hardest hit areas in the coming weeks.
+VNSNY CHOICE RVs were stationed throughout the city, distributing batteries, flashlights, bottled water and other supplies, and allowing staff and community members to charge cell phones and other devices.

 Now more than ever, we’re here for you.